Public transport : Paris and the Île-de-France

 Evenings up to every 8 minutes

-Services on RER and tram lines are also very frequent, but they do vary from line to line.
+Services on RER, Transilien and tram lines are also very frequent, but they do vary from line to line.
 They're also less frequent on Sundays, public holidays and during the summer holidays, as well as on individual branches.

 If you need to travel during the small hours, you'll need to use the Noctilien bus network instead, for which special fares apply.